MhageGH/M5Stack_MMD_WiFi_Version/README.md

 - Install DirectX SDK (June 2010)
 - Link project to the folder of DirectX SDK
 - If you use Visual Studio other than Visual Studio 2017, you have to build bullet library with bullet-2.82-r2704 and put lib files into VisualStudio2017/BulletLib.
+## known issues
+- Support only PMD.
+Not support PMX.
+- Physical operation doesn't work well at some models